webdriverio/webdriverio/docs/Options.md

 Default: `/`

 ### `queryParams`
-Query paramaters that are propagated to the driver server.
+Query parameters that are propagated to the driver server.

 Type: `Object`<br>
 Default: `null`

 ### `capabilities`
 Defines the capabilities you want to run in your WebDriver session.
 Check out the [WebDriver Protocol](https://w3c.github.io/webdriver/#capabilities) for more details.
-If you run an older driver that doesn't support the WebDriver protocol, you’ll need to use the [JSONWireProtocol capabilities](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities) to successfuly run a session.
+If you run an older driver that doesn't support the WebDriver protocol, you’ll need to use the [JSONWireProtocol capabilities](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities) to successfully run a session.

-Additionaly, a useful utility is the Sauce Labs [Automated Test Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/), which helps you create this object by clicking together your desired capabilities.
+Additionally, a useful utility is the Sauce Labs [Automated Test Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/), which helps you create this object by clicking together your desired capabilities.

 Type: `Object`<br>
 Default: `null`